EOEPCA/keycloak-opa-plugin/README.md

 The Theme SPI used to add a custom UI for OPA policies also depends on the Keycloak version.
 The current Admin UI extension only works with Keycloak 24.
-An update for Keycloak 25 is being prepared.
+An update for Keycloak 26 is planned.

 ## Configuration